kriti-bhatia99/coinman/README.md

 # Coin Man

 An android game inspired by flappy bird using <a href="https://libgdx.com">libGDX</a> where the user can tap on the screen to make Coin Man jump.
 The goal is to collect as many coins as possible and not collide with a bomb, which results in the game being over.
-Happy Collecting!
+Happy playing!

 ## Screenshots